+91 7400293868 ip@gvlegalservices.com

 What is Post-dating?

-In India, post-dating allows applicants to request a later date for the patent filing, typically within six months of the original filing date.
+In India, post-dating allows applicants to request a later date for the patent filing, typically within six months of the original filing date, while still maintaining the priority of the application.

 Reasons for post-dating: